JCMexplains/writing-for-success-2023/textbook.md

 ### Irregular Verbs

 The past tense of irregular verbs is not formed using the patterns that regular verbs follow.
-Study Table 2.1, which lists the most common irregular verbs.
+Study the table below, which lists the most common irregular verbs.

 **Tip**